reneshravi/BlackScholes_PnL/README.md

 ## Usage

-1. Open the app in your browser (https://blackscholespnl.streamlit.app/).
+1. Open the app in your browser.
 2. Use the sidebar to input parameters:
    - Spot Price: Enter manually or fetch live data.
    - Strike Price, Time to Maturity, Risk-Free Rate, and Volatility.
    - Specify the number of contracts and purchase price for PnL analysis.
 3. View calculated option prices, Greeks, and PnL heatmaps.
-4. Download PnL data in CSV format using the sidebar.
+4. Download PnL data in CSV format using the sidebar for further data manipulation.

 ---